hbwhyte/komodo-crypto/README.md

 The trailing days must be between one and the historical daily data available.

 ## MVC Security
-The Komodo MVC is secured with OAuth2 Password Grants.
+The Komodo MVC is secured with Basic Auth.
+You must register and obtain a valid username and password before you can use this application.

 ## API Security
 The Komodo API is secured with OAuth2 Client Credentials Grants.
 To access secure endpoints you need to exchange your client